Education

-ED 090 Identification and Reporting of Child Abuse, Maltreatment, and Neglect
+ED 090 Workshop: Child Abuse/Neglect Identification and Reporting

 0 credits (CS)

-This training workshop provides information about the physical and behavioral indicators of child abuse and neglect, as well as the reporting requirements established in the New York State Social Services Law.
-This workshop meets the training requirements of Chapter 544 of the Laws of 1988, which mandates such training for specified professionals.
+This 2 hour training workshop provides students with information about the physical and behavioral indicators of child abuse and neglect, the reporting requirements established in the New York State Social Services Law as well as strategies to prevent child abduction in accordance with Education Law section 803-a.
+This workshop meets the mandated reporter training requirements of Chapter 544 of the Laws of 1988, which mandates such training for specified professionals and section 3004 of the Education Law.
 (Offered fall term)

 0 credits (CS)